Nurse using a tablet

 • Microbiology with Lab

-• Fine Arts
+• Fine Arts (or Approved Humanities)

-• Statistics
+• History

-• Human Growth and Development
+• Human Growth and Development (or Approved Social Behavioral Science or History Elective)

-• Humanities (Ethics preferred)
+• Humanities (Ethics Preferred)

 • Mathematics